chkaty/Dynamic-Event-Map/README.md

 - Add, edit and delete your own events complete with start time, end time, address, category and description
 - Add and delete comments on any event
 - Add and remove personal bookmarks from any individual events
-- View all of your comments in the My Comments tab
+- View, search and sort your comments in the My Comments tab
-- View and sort bookmarks in the Bookmarks tab
+- View, search and sort your bookmarks in the Bookmarks tab
-Event details, including comments and bookmarks, are stored with PostgreSQL for relational persistence.
-These additions, edits or deletions can be viewed in real time on the application front end with the implementation of web sockets, another advanced feature.
+- Get message of how many of your bookmarked events are starting/ending today Event details, including comments and bookmarks, are stored with PostgreSQL for relational persistence.
+These additions, edits or deletions can be viewed in **real time** on the application front end with the implementation of web sockets, another advanced feature.

 Key metrics on the application, including CPU, memory and disk usage, can be tracked through DigitalOcean monitoring.
 Email alerts have been set up to send emails to all developers if any of the following are detected:
 - CPU utilization over 80% for 5 minutes